m2osw/snapwebsites/README.md

 1. you want to make sure you do it right, so we thought that having a set of modules that do it all for you would resolve that issue.
-2. you want to run servers that are not `root`, so having a secure tool such as `iplock` allows you to run as someone else and still be able to add and remove rules from your website.
+2. you want to run servers that are not `root`, so having a secure tool such as `iplock` allows you to run as a non-root user and still be able to add and remove rules from your firewall.
-3. on a (re)boot you want your firewall setup before your servers are started, otherwise there would be a (albeit small) window of time when a hacker could access one or more of your servers.
+3. on a (re)boot you want your firewall setup before your servers are started, otherwise there would be a (albeit small) window of time when a hacker could access one or more of your services.
-4. when a hacker is detected on computer A, it is going to still be a hacker on computer B, C, D, ...
+4. when a hacker is detected and blocked on computer A, it is going to still be able to hack computers B, C, D, ...
 Z. Only blocking the hacker on computer A is not as proactive than blocking that hacker on every single computer all at once (okay, there is a tiny delay, but still, you block on computer A, it gets blocked on computer B to Z within less than a second!)